 The Liberty Grove Town Board and the Sister Bay Village Board have authorized a cooperative venture to increase recycling and protect the environment.

-All residents, business owners or operators, and owners of property in the Village of Sister Bay and the Town of Liberty Grove are encouraged to participate in a Prescription Drug Drop Off/Shredding/Appliance Recycling Day on Saturday, June 13, 2010 and Saturday, September 12, 2020.
-Any unused or outdated pills and capsules as well as documents to be shredded, and any appliances or computer components to be recycled should be brought to the parking lot at the Liberty Grove Town Hall – 11161 Old Stage Road between 9:00 A.M. and 1:00 P.M. on July 13, 2019.
+All residents, business owners or operators, and owners of property in the Village of Sister Bay and the Town of Liberty Grove are encouraged to participate in a Prescription Drug Drop Off/Shredding/Appliance Recycling Day on Saturday, September 17, 2022.
+Any unused or outdated pills and capsules as well as documents to be shredded, and any appliances or computer components to be recycled should be brought to the parking lot at the Liberty Grove Town Hall – 11161 Old Stage Road between 9:00 A.M. and 1:00 P.M. on September 17, 2022.
 Before large items will be placed on the truck any and all recycling fees must be paid.
 Due to overwhelming response in the past, persons from other municipalities will not be allowed to participate in the shredding and appliance recycling program.

 - Please note that there will be a limit of five Bankers Boxes full of materials to be shredded per household or business.